How to Be a Certified Interpreter in Australia

 GETTING IN TOUCH WITH US

-This will allow you to gain access to jobs in the federal and state sectors as a translator or interpreter.
-This applies to the courts as every court-approved interpreter needs to have been accredited by NAATI.
-If you have recently migrated to Australia you may be eligible to apply for NAATI accreditation as an interpreter or translator so that you can take up a career in one these two fields.
+This may allow you to gain access to roles in the federal and state sectors as a translator or interpreter.
+In some court and government contexts, interpreters are required to hold NAATI certification, although specific requirements vary by jurisdiction.
+If you have recently migrated to Australia, you may be eligible to apply for NAATI certification as a translator or interpreter, subject to meeting the relevant requirements, in order to pursue a career in either field.

 There is a unique process for getting a court interpreter certificate and once you have qualified and you have been hired as a court interpreter you are expected to be present in court so that you can interpret for people who do not have English as their first language.
 There is always a demand for interpreters in several languages.
 This includes Korean, Mandarin, Vietnamese, Arabic, Spanish, Farsi, Hindi and Urdu.